ashishka13/mutual-fund-tracker/README.md

-Upload a handwritten text file to get back results of your mutual fund portfolio records.
+Upload your handwritten text files to get back results of your stock/mutual fund portfolio records.

 Just drop your .txt files in the `drop-files-here` folder.
 Those files should contain the data as follows: